 When I finished the four interviews with my existing participants; I specifically asked them if they might be able to give me any details of other potential participants who handled cases involving violence against women.
 This resulted in another four interviews (by March 2017) and each of these interviewees gave me further detailed information about the judicial administration, and the situation for women in Bangladesh.
 In terms of acid violence victims, I contacted the Acid Survivor Foundation (ASF).
-I received a favourable response, and went to the ASF headquarters in Dhaka, to see if I could find participants for my research.
+I received a favorable response, and went to the ASF headquarters in Dhaka, to see if I could find participants for my research.
 I found two participants, and in January 2018, an ASF administrative officer Mr K, greeted me and asked me to wait in the conference room.
-Around 11:00 am, my first participant Mr A entered the room.
-Mr A works in the legal department, handling acid victims’ cases.
-The second interview later that day was with Mrs S, the ASF’s executive director.
+Around 11:00 am, my first participant Mr. A entered the room.
+Mr. A works in the legal department, handling acid victims’ cases.
+The second interview later that day was with Mrs. S, the ASF’s executive director.
 I also went to the women’s support and investigation department of Dhaka metropolitan police to see if they could arrange any interviews for me with the victims.
-There, I came across Mrs F who is a deputy police commissioner, directly related to investigations into violence against women.
-Mrs F also arranged an interview for me with Mrs A, the senior police commissioner.
+There, I came across Mrs. F who is a deputy police commissioner, directly related to investigations into violence against women.
+Mrs. F also arranged an interview for me with Mrs. A, the senior police commissioner.
 It took two days in total to conduct the interviews.

 I undertook an online search for books, which focus on violence against women.
 Thereafter, I came across the National Center of Gender-based Violence and the group Ain O Salish Kendra, who distribute their publications.
-I contacted them and went to visit their organisations in the middle of January 2018.
+I contacted them and went to visit their organizations in the middle of January 2018.
 I met with Dr A, who showed interest in my research.
 I politely asked if he would be willing to be interviewed due to the fact that he has worked in this field for a long time, which he agreed to.
-Next, from January 20th - 22nd, I went to the headquarters of Ain O Salish Kendra to purchase some books, and there I met Mrs N. She was willing to help, and was interviewed on the same day due to her availability.
+Next, from January 20th - 22nd, I went to the headquarters of Ain O Salish Kendra to purchase some books, and there I met Mrs. N. She was willing to help, and was interviewed on the same day due to her availability.

 All the interviewees willingly took part, but did not consent to the interviews being recorded as they felt like it would be a conflict of their privacy.
-However, the respondents allowed the use of their name and position held within their organisation.
+However, the respondents allowed the use of their name and position held within their organization.

 Table 3.
 Demographic data of ten participants